in-coding-girls/FreeCRM-Hybrid-POM-Framework/README.md

 You can run test cases per each page object separately from each class in src\main\java\com\crm\qa\page or the whole suite through the test runner file located here: src\main\resources\testng.xml file.

 ##Checking TestNG Reports
-Right click on the project name and select "Refresh".
+• Right click on the project name and select "Refresh".
-Go to test-output folder -> right click on index.html -> copy file location -> run index.html file in your browser to see the report.
+• Go to test-output folder -> right click on index.html -> copy file location -> run index.html file in your browser to see the report.
+• For Extent Report do the same for ExtentReport.html file

 ##Emailable TestNG Report
 Email this file: emailable-report.html